 Description: The Petsafe Easy Walk dog harness has straps that buckle over your dog’s shoulders, under her ribs/right behind her legs, and a strap across her chest.
 The leash is attached in front, at your dog’s chest, and the harness tightens when your dog pulls.
 In this way, the Easy Walk uses front attachment and compression to discourage your dog from pulling at the leash.

 Pros: Each of the three main straps is adjustable, allowing for wide customization of fit to a variety of dog body sizes.
-The Easy Walk is also a good option for brachycephalic (short-nosed) dogs because it doesn’t go around their nose, and it doesn’t put pressure on their necks.
+An Easy Walk is also a good option for brachycephalic (short-nosed) dogs because it doesn’t go around their nose, and it doesn’t put pressure on their necks.
 This harness will also be easier to teach your dog to wear because it doesn’t go around your dog’s face.

 Cons: The strap that goes across the dog’s chest (as opposed to a Y-shaped back clip harness) can impede a dog’s motion by shortening or changing your dog’s gait.
 Over time this can lead to complications or joint issues.
 Front clip harnesses, while they often do reduce your dog’s pulling, also get tangled more easily than back clips.

-The most beneficial, long lasting solution to a dog who pulls on the leash is not equipment, but training.
+The most beneficial, long-lasting solution to a dog who pulls on the leash is not equipment, but training.
 These halters and harnesses are good tools to control and manage your dog on walks during training before your dog is reliably walking calmly next to you.

 Here are a couple of training exercises that will help your dog develop good walking behavior: